-To apply for a plot at Elder Stubbs – We currently have a small waiting list.
+To apply for a plot at Elder Stubbs – There are currently about 40 people on our waiting list.
+The Covid virus has given impetus to people realising the benefits of having an allotment plot!
 Please refer to details lower down the page.

 E-mail: email@example.com (Your message will get through to Phil and Edmund)